bastibense/libharu_ng/README.md

 - Add annotations to pages.
 - Add outlines to the document.
 - Add metadata to the document.
+- Compiles the libharu library from source, embedding it into your Rust project.

 For more information about the features, please see the [libharu documentation](http://libharu.org).